jessenovotny/jessenovotny.github.io/_posts/2016-11-22-angular_with_devise.markdown

 }
 ```

-Once you’ve saved those changes in `bower.json`, you’ll want to install those packages with the following command and then generate your user serializer from the `‘active-model-serializer’ gem` installed earlier:
+Once you’ve saved those changes in `bower.json`, you’ll want to install those packages with the following command and then generate your user serializer from the `‘active-model-serializers’ gem` installed earlier:

 ```
 $ rake bower:install